Why Google Trends is one of the best product research & eCommerce tools

 Instead, the ranking is based on the percentage of loafer-related searches relative to all searches in that region; see our complete guide to Google Trends for a more detailed explanation.

-If we do want to see which regions perform the most searches for loafers, then we can refer to the absolute volume by region within Glimpse, where we see the US, India, UK, Philippines, and Canada are the largest regions.
+If you do want to see which regions perform the most searches for loafers, then refer to the absolute volume by region within Glimpse to see that the US, India, UK, Philippines, and Canada are the largest regions.

-If our market is flexible, then we can use this data to launch our product in whichever region is growing the fastest which, in this case, is the Philippines.
+If your market is flexible, then you can use this data to launch your product in whichever region is growing the fastest which, in this case, is the Philippines.

 Try it yourself: Confirm interest is growing in your market, check for seasonality, and explore top regions to understand your product more deeply.